Kiper's summer audits: AFC South

-Breaking down the offseason and needs of each AFC South team
+Mel breaks down the offseasons and needs of each AFC South team

-• Next year's help, now: With an eye toward next year's draft class, what player from 2013 could seemingly help the team in 2012?
-This is meant to be hypothetical, a quick look at prospects to keep an eye on.
+• Next year's help now: With an eye toward next year's draft class, which player from 2012 seemingly could help the team in 2011?
+This is meant to be extremely hypothetical.

 Here is the version for the AFC South:

-For the full AFC South breakdown from Mel Kiper, including picks for next year's draft, you must be an ESPN Insider.
+For the full breakdown from Mel Kiper -- which also offers breakdowns for every AFC team -- you must be an ESPN Insider.

 MORE NFL HEADLINES